kekuchan/swarmbject/docs/std/css/RGB.md

-# "std::css::Value" class:
+# "std::css::RGB" class:

-Used as a base class for CSS values.
+Contains a CSS RGB color value.
+As it is a CSS value, it has the std::css::Value base class.

-## "type" data member:
+## "color" data member:

-The type of the CSS value, as an std::css::Units value.
+The contained RGB color, as an std::color::RGB value.

 ```
-std::css::Keyword value;
-/*std::css::Keyword has an
-	std::css::Value base class.*/
-unsigned char type = value.type;
-/*std::css::ValueTypes::keyword*/
+std::css::RGB rgb;
+rgb.color.set(255, 255, 255);
 ```

 # Software license